Puanton

 Gathering station

-Our gathering stations are strategically placed along recycling truck routes, convenience stores, and other easily accessible locations.
-Like vending machines, when a gathering station reaches capacity, our staff will collect the used Puanton containers and deliver fresh ones to the power plant.
-This ensures uninterrupted operation and maximum convenience for families, as the system works around the clock.
+Our gathering stations are strategically located along recycling truck routes, at convenience stores, and other accessible spots.
+Similar to vending machines, once a station reaches capacity, our staff collects the used Puanton containers and delivers fresh ones to the power plant.
+This ensures continuous operation and convenience for families, with the system running 24/7.

-To further enhance user experience, our system includes a user-friendly application.
-The application calculates the electricity discount based on the weight of food waste contributed, providing incentives for users to participate in recycling actively.
-Additionally, the application offers a mini-map that displays nearby gathering stations, making it easy for users to locate the most convenient drop-off points for their food waste.
+To further enhance the user experience, our system features a user-friendly application that calculates electricity discounts based on the weight of food waste contributed, incentivizing active participation in recycling.
+Additionally, the app includes a mini-map showing nearby gathering stations, making it easy for users to find the most convenient drop-off points for their food waste.

 CMF